 use_bigint_for_count.
-When the number of the records to be counted is larger than a normal integer (2^32-1) can hold, set this option to Y. When this option is set to Y, and a stream is connected to either DB2 or SQL Server, COUNT_BIG() will be used where a record count is needed (for example, the Record_Count field generated by the Aggregate node).
+When the number of the records to be counted is larger than a normal integer (2^31-1) can hold, set this option to Y. When this option is set to Y, and a stream is connected to DB2; SQL Server; or a Teradata, Oracle, or Netezza database, a function is used where a record count is needed (for example, the Record_Count field generated by the Aggregate node).